-The Cleveland-Marshall College of Law online MLS program helps enhance the careers of professionals who work in roles that regularly interact with cybersecurity and require the legal knowledge to comply with data privacy and cybersecurity laws and regulations.
+The Cleveland State University College of Law online MLS program helps enhance the careers of professionals who work in roles that regularly interact with cybersecurity and require the legal knowledge to comply with data privacy and cybersecurity laws and regulations.
 This flexible online MLS program prepares professionals with the technical and business dimensions of cybersecurity and privacy.

 Brian Ray, Director of the Center for Cybersecurity and Privacy Protection and Professor of Law, spoke with Elia Burgos, one of the first graduates of the MLS program.
 Elia gave a student’s perspective of the online Master of Legal Studies in Cybersecurity and Data Privacy.
 Listen to their recent webinar interview discussing Elia’s experience in the program and why she recommends it to anyone interested in these fields.